pgarba/UniTaint/README.md

 Quick PoC for a taint based attack on VMProtect

-Takes a protected x64 binary, traces the vmprotected function with unicorn and taints the input using bea disassembler
+Takes a protected x64 binary, traces the vmprotected function with unicorn and taints the input using bea disassembler and a custom tainter

 Tested on simple functions without any branches.